AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 # Core Mechanisms

 By "Core mechanisms", we mean architectural mechanisms that are essential to the operation of NCA in all devices.
-Core mechanisms are distinguished from **optional mechanisms** that may be implemented as needed.

 ## Control Traffic